pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources/2_s3_compatible_storage.md

 - **S3 Api key**: `access key id`
 - **S3 Api secret**: `secret access key`

-you can get them on your amazon aws account, here a piece of documentation from the amazon doc that will point you to the right place, [https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/).
+you can get them on your amazon aws account, here is a piece of documentation from the amazon doc that will point you to the right place, [https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/).

 [:image-popup:3_storage_data_and_metadata/datasource_config/s3_credentials.png]